Game Designers: The Next Generation

 —You mentioned flow above, but what is that, really?

 Amano: It’s the part of your game that players get caught up in.
 In a song it might be the exciting part where the tempo picks up.
-However, it’s not just about suddenly changing speed: you’ve got to feel the sense of acceleration, that’s key.
-There’s a million other little elements and details to consider too.
-Take Super Soccer, for instance.
+But it’s not just about suddenly changing speed: you’ve got to feel the sense of acceleration, that’s key.
+There’s a million other little details to consider too.
+Take Super Soccer.
 We’d complete one mechanic, and think it was good.
 But go a little further into the development, and you realize, oh wait—it would be better if it was like this.
-Those ideas just keep coming, and heeding and implementing all those little improvements is how your game grows to maturity.
+Heeding all those little improvements is how your game grows to maturity.

 —The games that come out today may be considered “100 percent” perfect, but next year that 100% won’t be 100% anymore.
 The goalposts keep moving.